macdub/go-colorlog/README.md

 ```

 ## To Do
-- Make the logging calls be able to take in a format string and parameters
+- ~~Make the logging calls be able to take in a format string and parameters~~ Done
+- ~~Implement a colorless option~~ Done
+- Add in a quiet log level.
+To allow for the option to squelch some info level logging.